CLU-MSCP/bedics/01-Theory/dsurch1.md

 **2a.
 Arbitrary Metrics**

-> *it is possible that evidence-based treatments with effects demonstrated on arbitrary metrics do not actually help people, that is, reduce their symptoms and improve their functioning.* - Alan Kazdin
+> *...it is possible that evidence-based treatments with effects demonstrated on arbitrary metrics do not actually help people, that is, reduce their symptoms and improve their functioning.* - Alan Kazdin

 You should consider and review the concept of *arbitrary metrics* as discussed by Alan Kazdin in the 2006 article cited below.
 He raises the point that many of our measurements have no real, pracical, or "non-arbitrary" meaning.
 A non-arbitrary **ecological validity**.